jaiminpatel047/HotelBookingReact/README.md

 Context API: Used for managing global state and sharing data between components.
 CSS: Styling and layout of the website is done using CSS, providing an attractive and intuitive user interface.
 API Integration: Integration with hotel booking APIs to fetch and display hotel data, availability, and pricing.
 Benefits:

 User-Friendly Experience: The intuitive interface and search functionality make it easy for users to find and book their desired hotels.
+Time-Saving: Users can quickly compare hotel options, prices, and amenities in one place, saving time in the booking process.
+Personalization: Users can create accounts to save their preferences, view booking history, and receive personalized recommendations.
+Reliable and Secure: The website ensures secure payment transactions and protects user information.
+Responsive Design: The website is responsive and accessible, providing a seamless experience across different devices.

+Benefits:

+User-Friendly Experience: The intuitive interface and search functionality make it easy for users to find and book their desired hotels.